Adalimumab: Ulcerative colitis

 Adalimumab may be effective and well tolerated in ulcerative colitis.
 It was approved by the US Food and Drug Administration (FDA) for treatment of moderate to severe cases in adults.

 Plaque psoriasis

 Adalimumab has been shown to treat moderate to severe chronic plaque psoriasis in adults who have the condition in many areas of their body and who may benefit from taking injections or pills (systemic therapy) or phototherapy (treatment using ultraviolet light alone or with pills).
 Adalimumab has been shown to be effective therapy when used either continuously or intermittently in patients with moderate to severe psoriasis.

 Hidradenitis suppurativa

 Adalimumab was approved for hidradenitis suppurativa in 2015.

 Non-infectious uveitis

 Adalimumab is indicated for the treatment of non-infectious uveitis (inflammation of the layer beneath the white of the eyeball).

 Mechanism of action

 Adalimumab is a monoclonal antibody.
-It works by binding to and inhibiting Tumor necrosis factor alpha (TNF-alpha) and inducing apoptosis in mononuclear cells expressing TNF.
+It works by binding to and inhibiting Tumor necrosis factor (TNF) and inducing apoptosis in mononuclear cells expressing TNF.